 - Madame Red, Ciel's maternal aunt, in Black Butler thinks of him like one.
 This would save his life and cost Madame Red her life.

-- A rather strange example in Skip Beat! occurs when the main character, Kyoko, is given an "assignment" by an actor she's been assigned to help during his stay in Japan.
+- A rather strange example in Skip Beat! occurs when the main character, Kyouko, is given an "assignment" to improve her characterization technique by a famous actor that she's been tasked to help during his stay in Japan.
 She has to act the part of his son for a day or two, and by the end of the exercise they have bonded and he tells Kyoko that she can keep calling him "father."

 - In the Dragon Ball Z anime, when Piccolo gives his life to save Gohan, he refers to him as "the son he never had."

 - Bleach: In the Soul Society arc, Yamamoto tells Ukitake and Kyouraku they are like sons to him just to emphasise exactly why he's he's not simply going to whip their hides for betraying him but will instead obliterate them off the face of the earth.

 - Master Makarov of the Fairy Tail guild considers all of the guild members to be his children (and one of them is his actual grandson).
 In one chapter, when Erza Scarlet is having a near-death experience and seeing the world as if she has died, he specifically mentions loving her like a daughter.

 - This is the implied relationship between Izumi Curtis and the Elric brothers in Fullmetal Alchemist.
 It's especially poignant because their mother died when they were very small, and Izumi's only child died at birth.

 - Back to the Future fanfic may portray Doc as thinking this way about Marty.